openmc-dev/openmc/docs/source/methods/cross_sections.rst

 The data governing the interaction of particles with various nuclei or materials are represented using a multi-group library format specific to the OpenMC code.
-The format is described in the MGXS library specification_ The data itself can be prepared via multiple paths including: generation via NJOY_ and TRANSX_, or directly from a continuous-energy OpenMC calculation by use of the Python API as is shown in the Python API example_ notebooks.
+The format is described in the :ref:`mgxs_lib_spec`.
+The data itself can be prepared via traditional paths or directly from a continuous-energy OpenMC calculation by use of the Python API as is shown in the Python API :ref:`_notebook_mgxs_part_iv` example notebook.
 This multi-group library consists of library meta-data (such as the energy group structure) and multiple `xsdata` objects which contains the required microscopic or macroscopic multi-group data.

 At a minimum, the library must contain the absorption cross section (:math:`\sigma_{a,g}`) and a scattering matrix.
 If the problem is an eigenvalue